TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/XcNlZTg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-It can be seen that the ticekt has appropriately been assigned to Jane; Jane is working to resolve the issue.
+It can be seen that the ticket has appropriately been assigned to Jane; Jane is working to resolve the issue.
 </p>
 <br />